osuchanglab/autoMLSA/README.md

     my $email = 'youremail@yourschool.edu';
     ```

-2. Edit line 53 to the path of your blast executables if they are not in your PATH.
+2. Edit line 56 to the path of your blast executables if they are not in your PATH.

-3. If you wish to include autoMLSA.pl in your path, but don't want to move the ./scripts folder to the same location, put the full path to the scripts folder in line 57.
+3. If you wish to include autoMLSA.pl in your path, but don't want to move the ./scripts folder to the same location, put the full path to the scripts folder in line 60.
 For example:

     * Move autoMLSA.pl to a location in your PATH (e.g. /usr/bin or /usr/local/bin or ~/bin)
-    * Add the full path to the unpacked scripts directory to line 57 (eg. ~/libs/autoMLSA/scripts)
+    * Add the full path to the unpacked scripts directory to line 60 (eg. ~/libs/autoMLSA/scripts)

-4. Add the full path to the Gblocks to line 56 if it is not in your PATH.
+4. Add the full path to the Gblocks and/or noisy to lines 58/59 if the programs are not in your PATH.

-5. You can also change the optional defaults starting on line 69 if you are interested in changing them.
+5. You can also change the optional defaults starting on line 74 if you are interested in changing them.
 For example:
 Change your 'prog' from 'tblastn':

     ```perl